farhadggu/re-svgify/README.md

-# 🚀 re-svg – Convert & Customize SVGs as React Components
+# 🚀 re-svgify – Convert & Customize SVGs as React Components

-**re-svg** is a powerful tool that transforms your SVG files into optimized, fully customizable React components.
-No more manual conversions—just drop your SVGs in a folder and let **re-svg** handle the rest!
+**re-svgify** is a powerful tool that transforms your SVG files into optimized, fully customizable React components.
+No more manual conversions—just drop your SVGs in a folder and let **re-svgify** handle the rest!

 ---